 South African rand extends this week's losses

-JOHANNESBURG, April 21 (Reuters) - The South African rand extended this week's losses on Thursday, as severe power cuts and deadly floods weighed on the economic growth outlook.
+JOHANNESBURG, April 21 (Reuters) - The South African rand endured deepening losses on Thursday, as severe power cuts and deadly floods weighed on the economic growth outlook.

-At 0752 GMT, the rand ZAR=D3 traded at 15.1550 against the dollar, around 0.8% weaker than its Wednesday close and taking losses since the end of last week to more than 3%.
+At 1438 GMT, the rand ZAR=D3 traded at 15.3650 against the dollar, around 2.23% weaker than its Wednesday close and taking losses since the end of last week to almost 5%.

-State utility Eskom reduced scheduled power outages from "Stage 4" to "Stage 3" on Wednesday as some generation units returned to service, but investors are worried that the outages could persist into the southern hemisphere winter months.
+State utility Eskom reduced scheduled power outages from "Stage 4" to "Stage 2" on Thursday, but investors are worried that the outages could persist into the southern hemisphere winter months.

 Commerzbank analysts said in a research note that the rand was under significant selling pressure, pointing to increased risks linked to the power cuts and floods.